 The potentially "healthy" fats are the unsaturated ones.
 These include monosaturated and polyunsaturated fats, both of which have been shown to reduce blood cholesterol levels when used to replace saturated fats in the diet.

-The Polyunsaturated Fats are found mostly in plant-based foods, and oils, such as sunflower oil, sesame oil, soy oil, and spreads made from these, as well as in flaxseeds, pine nuts, sesame seeds, sunflower seeds and walnuts.
-Omega-3 Fatty Acids are a type of polyunsaturated fatty acid, and have been shown to reduce the risk of heart disease.
+Polyunsaturated Fats are found mostly in plant-based foods, and oils, such as sunflower oil, sesame oil, soy oil, and spreads made from these, as well as in flaxseeds, pine nuts, sesame seeds, sunflower seeds, and walnuts.
+Omega-3 Fatty Acids are a type of polyunsaturated fatty acid and have been shown to reduce the risk of heart disease.

-Fat is the most concentrated form of dietary energy (providing 9.44 kcals/g. compared to 4.18 kcals/g. for carbs, and 5.65 kcals/g. for protein).
+Fat is the most concentrated form of dietary energy (providing 9.44 kcal/g. compared to 4.18 kcal/g. for carbs, and 5.65 kcals/g. for protein).
 Foods that are high fat typically have high calories.
 That is why low-fat diets are promoted to consumers as much for weight-loss as for cholesterol control.

-Knowledge, where macronutrients are concerned is an ideal place to start, because they influence things like - the ability to do work, perceived energy levels, recovery from exercise, chronic disease progression, body composition, appetite and satiety, and more.
-The personal trainer with this knowledge is more prepared to develop a program balanced for optimal results, and encourages good eating habits through a well-balanced diet.
-The success, or failure of any diet will depend on the adherence to that diet, include the foods that the personal trainer recommends, palatability, convenience, satiety (feeling of fulness) and macronutrient content.
+Knowledge, where macronutrients are concerned is an ideal place to start because they influence things like - the ability to do work, perceived energy levels, recovery from exercise, chronic disease progression, body composition, appetite and satiety, and more.
+The personal trainer with this knowledge is more prepared to develop a program balanced for optimal results and encourages good eating habits through a well-balanced diet.
+The success or failure of any diet will depend on the adherence to that diet, including the foods that the personal trainer recommends, palatability, convenience, satiety (feeling of fulness), and macronutrient content.